eclipse-openj9/openj9-docs/docs/diag_overview.md

 ### DTFJ Interface

 OpenJ9 includes the Diagnostic Tool Framework for Java (DTFJ) API.
 Custom applications can be written that use this API to access a wide range of information in a system dump or a Java dump.
-DTFJ can be used with the Eclipse Memory Analyzer Toolkit (MAT) to examine the Java object heap for memory leaks and to reduce memory consumption.
+DTFJ can be used with the Eclipse Memory Analyzer tool (MAT) to examine the Java object heap for memory leaks and to reduce memory consumption.
 For more information, see [Diagnostic Tool Framework for Java](interface_dtfj.md).

 ### Language Management interface